TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/rules/readme.md

 - I have an outlet for this addiction via my work.
 I can post work stuff still, via my own account and the work account, and this feels like a betrayal of the whole system.
 But twitter is pivotal in marketing for web development.
 Maybe I should change careers again!?!?
 - Mastodon is really nice because it feels so hidden.
 Please don't bother us.
 - Twitter's community has become more and more monoculture.
 More and more boring loud [men](https://www.todepond.com/wikiblogarden/men).
 And all my favourite people have left.
 Many have moved to mastodon or bluesky.
 Many have quit microblogging altogether.
 - At meetups, everyone used to share twitter handles.
 Now, more and more people are sharing linkedin handles.
-But linkedin is depressing.
+Linkedin is depressing, but at least it's not twitter.
 - Hardly anyone cares.
 Nobody seems to care.

 <br>